bacalhau-project/examples/multi-cloud-duckdb-log-processing/README.md

 # Deploying Multi-Cloud Bacalhau Nodes with Tailscale

 ## Overview
-In this guide, we will deploy Bacalhau nodes on both AWS and GCP, and demonstrate how to run jobs across multiple clouds simultaneously.
+In this guide, we will deploy Bacalhau nodes on both AWS and GCP, and demonstrate how to run log processing jobs across multiple clouds simultaneously.

 Create a tailscale account.